Port Bonython oil spill

 The Port Bonython oil spill occurred on 30 August 1992, when the fuel tank of the tanker Era was pierced by the bow of the tugboat Turmoil during berthing operations in upper Spencer Gulf, South Australia.
 Wind and swell were high and 296 tonnes of bunker fuel were released into Spencer Gulf.
 The incident resulted in 500 oiled birds and damage to 15 km of mangrove and seagrass habitat south-west of Port Pirie.

 Spill

 30 August

 The spill occurred at 10.52am, as the Era was berthing at the Port Bonython wharf in rough seas.
-The vessel had arrived to load oil for the Kwinana refinery.
+The vessel had arrived to load oil for the Kwinana Oil Refinery.
 The Era was chartered by BP and the tugboat involved, Turmoil, was property of the Adelaide Steamship Company.
 Also present were the tugboat Taminga and the line-boat Wanilla.
 A lug on the Turmoil's bow pierced the hull of the tanker, leaving a 20 cm hole in the hull and rupturing her fuel tank.
 The 94,287 deadweight tonne vessel was listed 5 degrees to slow the flow of heavy bunker oil, and the leak was eventually stopped at 2.12pm.
 A total of 296 tonnes of heavy fuel oil had escaped into the sea.